 Note that blank lines and lines beginning with # will be ignored.
-Also, AntConc will check that the file(s) are
+Also, AntConc will check that the file(s) are correctly formatted and report any errors.

-- 11) Click 'Apply' in the Keyword Preferences menu and return to the main Keywords window. - 12) Choose suitable options for displaying the list of generated Keywords (in a similar manner to the options for generating a Word List). - 13) Press the 'Start' button.
+- 9) Load the reference corpus of text (.txt) files, in the same way that the target files are chosen. - 10) The reference corpus directory will be shown (if appropriate), and the list of reference corpus files will appear at the bottom of the Keyword Preferences option menu. - 11) Click 'Apply' in the Keyword Preferences menu and return to the main Keywords window. - 12) Choose suitable options for displaying the list of generated Keywords (in a similar manner to the options for generating a Word List). - 13) Press the 'Start' button.
 At any time, the generation of the keyword list can be halted using the 'Stop' button. - 14) Click on the keyword to generate a set of KWIC lines using the text as the search term. - 15) Click on the "Clone Results" button to create a copy of the results so that different sets of results can be compared.